Archie Griffin (rugby union)

-Archie Griffin (born 24 July 2001) is a Welsh professional rugby union player who plays as a prop for Premiership Rugby club Bath.
+Archie Griffin (born 24 July 2001) is a Welsh professional rugby union player who plays as a tighthead prop for Premiership Rugby club Bath.
 Born in Australia, he represents Wales at international level after qualifying on ancestry grounds.

 Early life

 Griffin was born in Sydney, Australia but is Welsh-qualified through his parents.
 He joined the Bath Rugby academy at 13 years-old having also lived in Singapore until the previous year.
 He attended Cheam, in Berkshire and Marlborough College, in Wiltshire and signed his first professional contract with Bath in February 2019.

 Club career

 Having progressed through the Bath Rugby academy and playing for the University of Bath, Griffin made his senior debut for Bath against Exeter Chiefs in the Premiership Rugby Cup on 26 November 2022.
 In January 2024, he signed a new three-year contract with Bath.

 After playing for Bath in September 2024, he was taken ill and after medical consultation was diagnosed with pericarditis, an inflammation of the protective sac around the heart.
 After returning to action before the end of that year, he sustained a shoulder injury during Bath's 24-20 European Rugby Champions Cup defeat against La Rochelle on 10 December 2024, that and caused him to undergo surgery.